florintanasa/invcult/README.md

 > File->New->Project from Vesrion Control...

 > Attention: The project is configured for PostgreSQL.
 From the menu Cuba->Main data store settings-> you can change the credentials to PostgresSQL according to your server or you can choose another DBMS such as HSQLDB
-> Also the Map screen refers to an entity that is connected to a view in PostgresSQL, this need made manualy in PostgreSQL, but the map in the Locality screen is usable.
+> Also the Map screen refers to an entity that is connected to a view in PostgresSQL, this need made manualy in PostgreSQL (I'll come back), but the map in the Locality screen is usable.

 For the map I used the v-leaflet component from https://vaadin.com/directory/component/v-leaflet